 Thus, the summative assessment for this module consists of:

-· Two individual reports on security incident analysis and security risk assement.
+· individual coursework on security incident analysis, evaluation of different risk assessment methodologies and security risk assessment.
 These will address LO1, 2, 4 and 5.

 · An exam testing all LOs.

-The individual courseworks will be due towards the middle and end of the 11 weeks teaching block.
+The individual coursework will be around week 10.
 The exam takes place at the end of the semester during the exam period.

 Formative assessment and feedback

-No formative assessment is provided but feedback is given during the class discussions, lab sessions and workshops and as part of the feedback provided for the summative assessments, e.g., lectures will conclude with an activity sheet and feedback will be provided on answers provided.
+No formative assessment is provided but feedback is given during the class discussions / workshops and as part of the feedback provided for the summative assessments.

 - The aim of the module is to equip the students with the analytical skills and knowledge to assess security in large systems and organisations, and to incorporate appropriate levels of security in the various steps of a systems lifecycle.